algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

  2. Test reporting requirements.

-   The test reports must include a summary of how the test was done, the results of those said test, and if issues got detected.
+   The test reports must include a summary of how the tests were done, the results of those said tests, and if issues got detected.
    For each made test, the steps and results should reported, with screen shots if necessary.
    All the found bugs will be listed, their severity will be specified, as well as their status and every steps to remake them.
    The traceability table will be updated in accordance to the test report.
    Reports will be made after each done test.
 It will contain every results with the bugs, what bugs got detected and their state (if they are corrected or not yet) and their severity.

-VI.
-Documentation and test reporting requirements
 VII.
-Testing schedule (dates)
+Testing schedule.

+ The test plan is due to the 12/8 at 5pm.
+A working prototype will be delivred on the 12/11 at 5pm, which will be tested as much as possible.
+Then, the final product will be sent on 12/21 at 5pm, fully tested and operational.
+ Since we'll only have a playable version for the 12/11, all major tests will be done between 12/11 and 12/21.

 VIII.
-Testing tools (environement)(hardware, software, flaws tracking app/device) IX.
+Testing tools (environement)(hardware, software, flaws tracking app/device).

+ 1. Hardware.

+    MacBook Air 2020 and Lenovo Thinkbook 14 will be used to test our game.

+ 2. Software.

+   DOSBox 0.74-3 for macOS
+   DOSBox 0.74-3 for Windows
+   NASM for the assembly language
+   Visual Studio Code used to develop the game.
+   GitHub share the code between the devs. (?)

+ 3. Flaws tracking.

+   To keep an eye on every errors, we willl use Githubs issues to keep track on a case-by-case basis.

+IX.
 Validation criteria (at what point will we consider a point as "done")
 X. Test methodology (?) everything will be done manualy ig